Construct Prosperity & Competitiveness

 Value added as a proportion of GDP

 The chemical sector is growing in absolute numbers, but not relatively to the EU GDP.
-The absolute added value of the chemical sector increased continuously and by 35% in the last 10 years, while the share of added value of the chemical sector to the European economy’s GDP has decreased from 1995 to 2008 and remains relatively stagnant after that.
+Over the past decade, the absolute value added by the chemical sector has continuously increased by 35%.
+However, its share of the European economy’s GDP declined from 1995 to 2008 and has remained relatively stagnant since then.
 More economical data of the European chemical industry can be found in the Cefic Facts & Figures.

 Associated SDG targets